nevillegrech/gigahorse-toolchain/README.md

 - Grech, N., Lagouvardos, S., Tsatiris, I., Smaragdakis, Y. (2022), Elipmoc: Advanced Decompilation of Ethereum Smart Contracts *Proceedings of the ACM in Programming Languages (OOPSLA).*

+The analysis of EVM "memory" operations (`SHA3`, `xCALL`, `LOGx`, etc.) that is [bundled with Gigahorse](clientlib/memory_modeling/README.md) was published as:

+-  Lagouvardos, S., Grech, N., Tsatiris, I., Smaragdakis, Y. (2020) Precise Static Modelling of Ethereum "Memory". *Proceedings of the ACM in Programming Languages (OOPSLA).*

 In addition, other research tools have been developed on top of Gigahorse, including:

 -  Grech, N., Kong, M., Jurisevic, A., Brent, L., Scholz, B., Smaragdakis, Y. (2018), MadMax: Surviving Out-of-Gas Conditions in Ethereum Smart Contracts. *Proceedings of the ACM on Programming Languages (OOPSLA).*

 -  Brent, L., Grech, N., Lagouvardos, S., Scholz, B., Smaragdakis, Y. (2020), Ethainter: A Smart Contract Security Analyzer for Composite Vulnerabilities.
 *In 41st ACM SIGPLAN Conference on Programming Language Design and Implementation.*

--  Lagouvardos, S., Grech, N., Tsatiris, I., Smaragdakis, Y. (2020) Precise Static Modelling of Ethereum "Memory". *Proceedings of the ACM in Programming Languages (OOPSLA).*

 -  Grech, N., Kong, M., Jurisevic, A., Brent, L., Scholz, B., Smaragdakis, Y. (2020),  Analyzing the Out-of-Gas World of Smart Contracts. *Communications of the ACM.*